of the Harvey Region

-Early European settlement in the Shire of Harvey dates back to the 1840’s when the first settlers arrived at Australind.
+Early European settlement in the Harvey Region dates back to the 1840s when the first settlers arrived at Australind.
 At about the same time settlers were also moving southwards from Pinjarra to the Harvey River.
 The Harvey district was considered a superior choice with the abundance of streams, a good climate and rich soils.

 Harvey eventually outgrew Brunswick with the 1934 completion of the Harvey River diversion which enabled thousands of hectares of land, previously prone to winter flooding, to be cultivated.
 Harvey is home to three dams, Harvey Dam, Stirling Dam and Logue Brook Dam – Lake Brockman.
 The Harvey Weir was constructed and officially opened in 1916 and some time later, the Stirling Dam was completed by 1947.
 The present Harvey Dam which replaced the Harvey Weir was officially opened in 2002.